core-coin/go-core/README.md

 Command | Description
 --- | ---
 gocore | Main Core CLI client.
-It is the entry point into the CORE network (main-, "testnets" or private net), capable of running as a full node (default), archive node (retaining all historical state) or a light node (retrieving data live).
-It can be used by other processes as a gateway into the CORE network via JSON RPC endpoints exposed on top of HTTP, WebSocket and/or IPC transports.
-Type `gocore --help` for command line options. abigen | Source code generator to convert CORE contract definitions into easy to use, compile-time type-safe Go packages.
+It is the entry point into the CORE network (main-, "testnets" or private net), capable of running as a full node (default), archive node (retaining all historical state), or a light node (retrieving data live).
+It can be used by other processes as a gateway into the CORE network via JSON RPC endpoints exposed on top of HTTP, WebSocket, and/or IPC transports.
+Type `gocore --help` for command-line options. abigen | Source code generator to convert CORE contract definitions into easy to use, compile-time type-safe Go packages.
 It operates on plain CORE contract ABIs with expanded functionality if the contract bytecode is also available.
-However, it also accepts Ylem source files, making development much more streamlined. bootnode | Stripped down version of our CORE client implementation that only takes part in the network node discovery protocol, but does not run any of the higher level application protocols.
+However, it also accepts Ylem source files, making development much more streamlined. bootnode | Stripped down version of our CORE client implementation that only takes part in the network node discovery protocol, but does not run any of the higher-level application protocols.
 It can be used as a lightweight bootstrap node to aid in finding peers in private networks. cvm | Developer utility version of the CVM (CORE Virtual Machine) that is capable of running bytecode snippets within a configurable environment and execution mode.
 Its purpose is to allow isolated, fine-grained debugging of CVM opcodes. gocorerpctest | Developer utility tool to support our core/rpc-test test suite which validates baseline conformity to the CORE JSON RPC specs. rlpdump | Developer utility tool to convert binary RLP (Recursive Length Prefix) dumps (data encoding used by the CORE protocol both network as well as consensus wise) to user-friendlier hierarchical representation.